Skip over main navigation

 Schools or institutions not controlled by either an LA or the Secretary of State

-However there are also many schools which are not so controlled and which are broadly referred to as independent schools.
+However there are also many schools which are not controlled by the state in some way.
+These schools are broadly referred to as independent schools.
 It is worth understanding the different types as these schools often have provision available for children and young people with SEN.

 These are:

 • Independent schools – these are mostly controlled by charities (and therefore, “not for profit”) but there are some private “for-profit” owners.
-Due to their independence their provision is not standardised across the sector as for the state sector.
+Due to their independence their provision is not the same across the sector as for the state sector.
 They include prep schools, public schools, and private nurseries (early years provision).
 Some private schools are registered as “specially organised to make provision with pupils for SEN”.
 However, for legal purposes independent schools are neither special nor mainstream, but all simply “independent”.

-• Private post-16 institutions.
-These may also opt for section 41 status.
+• Private post-16 institutions – these may also opt for section 41 status.

-Mainstream or Special
+Mainstream or Special?

-Whether a school is mainstream or special is a separate consideration.
-A special school is a school which is “specially organised to make special educational provision for pupils with SEN” (section 337 of the Education Act 1996).
+A special school is a school which is “specially organised to make special educational provision for pupils with SEN”.
+This is set out in section 337 of the Education Act 1996.

 How can I find out about a particular school?

-Department for Education: The Department for Education website has a database which you can search by the name of the school, the location, or the local authority.
+Department for Education: The Department for Education website has a database which you can search by the name of the school, the location, or the LA.
 It lists information about the type of school and other basic details such as the age of pupils and the name of the head teacher.

 Published: 29th March, 2018

-Updated: 1st May, 2018
+Updated: 23rd May, 2024

 Author: Emma Brock